Serbs of Croatia: Culture

 Serbs in Croatia have cultural traditions ranging from kolo dances and singing, which are kept alive today by performances by various folklore groups.
 Notable traditions include gusle, diple, Ojkanje singing, and Čuvari Hristovog groba.
+Days of Serbian Culture are organised annually since 2006.

-Many Serbs contributed to the Croatian culture, such as trader Hristofor Stanković who founded the first permanent theater building in Gornji Grad, Zagreb.
+Many Serbs contributed to the Croatian culture, such as trader Hristofor Stanković who founded the first permanent theatre building in Gornji Grad, Zagreb.

 Religion

 The Serbs of Croatia are predominantly of the Serbian Orthodox faith.
-There are many Orthodox churches and monasteries across Croatia, built since the 14th century.
+There are many Eastern Orthodox churches and monasteries across Croatia.
 Most notable and historically significant are the Krka monastery, Krupa monastery, Dragović monastery, Lepavina Monastery and Gomirje monastery.
-Many Orthodox churches were demolished during World War II and during the Croatian War of Independence, while some were rebuilt with EU funding, the Croatian government and Serbian diaspora donations.
+Many Eastern Orthodox churches were demolished during World War II and the Croatian War of Independence, while some were rebuilt with EU funding, the Croatian government, and Serbian diaspora donations.

 In the 1560s a Serbian Orthodox bishop was installed in the Metropolitanate of Požega, seated in the monastery of Remeta.
 In the 17th century, the Eparchy of Marča was founded at Marča, in the Croatian frontier.
-These were part of the Serbian Orthodox Patriarchate of Peć, which was reestablished in 1557, and lasted under Ottoman governance until 1766.
-Other bishoprics were founded, although their approval by the Habsburgs hinged on the belief that they would facilitate the union of these Orthodox Christians with the Catholic Church, and in fact, many, including some Orthodox bishops, did unify with Rome.
+These were part of the Serbian Orthodox Patriarchate of Peć, which was re-established in 1557 and lasted under Ottoman governance until 1766.
+Other bishoprics were founded, although their approval by the Habsburgs hinged on the belief that they would facilitate the union of these Eastern Orthodox Christians with the Catholic Church, and, many, including some Eastern Orthodox bishops, did unify with Rome.